 Transfer credit from other accredited colleges and universities is accepted up to a maximum of six graduate semester hours.
 The courses to be transferred must be relevant to the program of study being pursued and have been received within five years of the date of the transfer request.
 Grades earned for the course must be 3.0 or higher, and the credit must not have been applied toward another degree.
+Pass grades earned during the spring 2020 semester meet this GPA threshold and are transferrable to NYIT.
 The official transcript must be submitted to the Office of Admissions with a written request and a copy of the course description taken from that college's catalog.
 This form can be obtained in the College of Arts and Sciences or in the Office of Admissions.